 We believe this solution can produce a result with higher function and a reduced risk of dislocation, although the downside is the problems associated with metal bearings and compromises to longevity.

-With men under 60 being preferred candidates for hip resurfacing, will we see more elite sportspeople choose this type of hip surgery over more traditional methods?
+Will we see more elite sportspeople choose hip resurfacing surgery over more traditional methods?

 Interest in different approaches to the hip such as the direct anterior approach is encouraged in the US as it is seen to reduce patient cost, though not improving function and having probably a higher complication rate.